jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-10-FBF-Uncle-Claude.md

 ![Alt Text][im04]

+The blue is the original signal, and the orange is the aliased, reconstructed signal.

 Zooming in, you can see that the sampling points on the aliased signal come from valid points on the true signal.

 ![Alt Text][im05]

 Yuck!
 That reconstructed signal is *not* like the original.
 The reson I wasn't seeing this effect on the scope until I zoomed far out is because it sampled at a much higer rate than the test station.
 Incidentally, this is the exact phenomenon that makes wheels or helicopter rotors seem to spin slowly, or backwards, or [not at all](https://www.youtube.com/watch?v=R-IVw8OKjvQ) in video.

-I changed the sample width to two seconds (a sampling rate of 512 Hz) and see how much more faithfully it captures the signal:
+I changed the sample width to two seconds (a sampling rate of 512 Hz) and see how much more faithfully it captures the signal (in yellow, this time):

 ![Alt Text][im02]